Runchuan-BU/Video-AI-Segmenter/product-thinking.md

 - View all analysis history
 - Delete outdated analysis versions
 - Delete inappropriate comments
-- Has read-only access to segment content
+- View all segments (read-only)
+- View and manage all comments left by reviewers

 **UI Implications:**
-- View-only version list
+- View-only version list with timestamp navigation
 - “Delete” button for each version and comment
 - Timeline table with clickable time slots
-- Display tags and comment content
+- Display all tags and comment content with moderation controls

 ---